Coming To Our Senses

 15 minute consultation

-I'm happy to answer any questions you have about Cranial Nerve Sequencing and how it can be a powerful somatic adjunct in your therapeutic or healing practice.
+I'm happy to answer any questions you have about Cranial Nerve Sequencing, how it enhances the Alexander Technique, and can be a powerful somatic adjunct in your therapeutic, healing, or somatic education practice.

 Register for the course